An Org Psych Professor’s Guide to Leading Remote Teams During the Pandemic

 Social needs are fundamental to human motivation.
 For example, Maslow’s hierarchy lists love and belongingness as basic needs following physiological and safety needs.
 More contemporary theories such as self-determination theory and Kahn’s (1990) theory of personal engagement underscore the importance of close meaningful relationships and psychological safety to employee motivation and well-being.
 When employees feel included, trusted, and valued in their teams, they feel safer to express themselves fully and are thus able to stretch and contribute optimally.
 Inclusive leaders demonstrate openness and curiosity to the diversity of viewpoints and talents that their employees bring; they strive to be equitable in decision-making; and they are able to relate with empathy, thus creating high-trust and high-performance diverse teams.

 A big challenge in virtual/hybrid work is finding ways for people to make informal connections similar to the water-cooler experience that is so important for collaboration and innovation.
-One strategy is to have portions of meetings with randomly assigned or pre-mixed breakout rooms so people can connect with colleagues they don’t interact with on a regular basis.
-In general, many organizations are trying out different technology solutions to capture people’s views and help them collaborate on activities and projects virtually.
+One strategy for virtual teams is to have portions of meetings with randomly assigned or pre-mixed breakout rooms so people can connect with colleagues they don't interact with on a regular basis.
+In general, many organizations are trying out different technology solutions in leading remotely to capture people's views and help them collaborate on activities and projects virtually.

 - Relate with authenticity and emotional intelligence.